elijahgreenstein/simplecanvas/docs/source/howto-quiz.md

 - of items
 ```

-Markdown-formatted description as part of the YAML-formatted quiz:
+Markdown-formatted description as part of a YAML-formatted quiz:

 ```
 description: |